kentik/community_sdk_python/kentik_api_library/examples/demos/README.md

 # Running jupyter-notebook demos

+Preconditions:
-Precondition: python3 and pip3 are already installed.
+- python3 and pip3 are already installed
+- your IP is on ACL whitelist.
+See: <https://portal.kentik.com/v4/settings/access>

+Steps:
 1. Open a new terminal

 1. Set environment variables to your KentikAPI credentials